gohugoio/hugo/content/en/functions/global/page.md

 aliases: [/functions/page]
 ---

-At the top level of a template that receives the `Page` object in context, these are equivalent:
+At the top level of a template that receives a `Page` object in context, these are equivalent:

 ```go-html-template
 {{ .Params.foo }}